Water Activities in the Central Platte NRD

 The Groundwater Quality Management Program is having a beneficial impact on the nitrate levels in groundwater.
 The program is undertaking a long-term solution for the District's widespread high groundwater nitrate-nitrogen problems.
 Until the Program was adopted, the nitrate level in the high nitrate Area of the district had increased at a rate of about 0.5 ppm (parts per million) per year to 19.24 ppm.
 High groundwater nitrates in some areas of the valley were first identified in 1961.
 The Board of Directors adopted the Groundwater Management Plan in July 1987 and became effective in August 1987.

 At the end of the first crop year under the program, the average level dropped by 0.3 ppm and has continued to drop to 14.47 ppm in Fall of 2013.
 The plan uses a phased approach, with lesser restrictions in areas that are not high in nitrates with additional regulations applying to areas with higher nitrate concentrations in the groundwater.
+Groundwater Quality Page

 |Platte River Recovery Program|

-The first PRRIP increment, planned to last 13 years, includes completion of water projects expected to improve flows in the central Platte by an average of 130,000-150,000 acre-feet annually.
+The PRRIP was developed by the federal government along with the basin states of Nebraska, Colorado, and Wyoming and signed in 2006 to build a framework for a long-term Program that will satisfy Endangered Species Act (ESA) requirements for water users in the basin.
+The first PRRIP increment, planned to last 13 years, includes completion of water projects expected to improve flows in the central Platte by an average of 130,000-150,000 ac/ft annually.
 A second Program element is the protection and maintenance of 10,000 acres of habitat during the first increment, ultimately working toward a 29,000-acre goal.